Virtual number: Applications and example of use

 Most voice over IP providers offer virtual numbers; unbundled providers label these as "DIDs" (direct inward dial).
 These are typically offered as local geographic numbers in various selected cities or as toll-free numbers, with the non-geographic number carrying higher per-minute cost to receive calls.

 In the North American Numbering Plan, Area code 500 and Area code 533 are follow-me numbers, and referred to as Personal Communications Service (NANP).

-In the United Kingdom, these are over 600 area code or local exchange codes 01 & 02 numbers which can be set up as virtual numbers as well as the 0800 & 0345.
+In the United Kingdom, there are over 600 geographic area codes using 01 and 02 numbers which can also be set up as virtual numbers.
+Non-geographic numbers such as those starting 03, 08 or 09 can also be used in this way.

+A virtual number is a phone number that works through the internet instead of using a SIM card or physical landline.
+It is not tied to a specific device, which means you can make and receive calls from your mobile phone, laptop, or desktop from anywhere with an internet connection.

+Businesses use virtual numbers to manage calls more efficiently and appear professional without setting up a physical office.
+These numbers allow you to forward calls to your team, record important conversations, greet callers with automated voice messages, and track the number and source of incoming calls.

+Virtual numbers also help protect personal privacy by keeping your real number hidden.
+They are often used by businesses that want to build a local presence in different cities without a physical presence.